freedragon/nc24rsv3-ib-setup/README.md

     4. The IB interface ib0 should come up with an RDMA IP address.

- - Create Azure HPC VMs with [Ubuntu Server 18.04-LTS](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/cli-ps-findimage)
+ - Azure HPC VMs with [Ubuntu Server 18.04-LTS](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/cli-ps-findimage)

    > Excuse ***setup-impi.sh*** and reboot.

+**Except for use-cases with [CycleCloud](https://azure.microsoft.com/en-us/features/azure-cyclecloud/), Gen1 VM should be deployed to have working infiniband connectivity (as of Jan.
+2021)**

 [Set up Message Passing Interface for HPC](https://docs.microsoft.com/en-us/azure/virtual-machines/workloads/hpc/setup-mpi)